nemo58/piratepaperwallet/README.md

     piratepaperwallet [FLAGS] [OPTIONS] [output]

 FLAGS:
-    -e, --entropy    Provide additional entropy to the random number generator.
-Any random string, containing 32-64 characters
     -h, --help       Prints help information
     -n, --nohd       Don't reuse HD keys.
 Normally, piratepaperwallet will use the same HD key to derive multiple addresses.
 This flag will use a new seed for each address -V, --version    Prints version information

 OPTIONS:
+    -e, --entropy <entropy>       Provide additional entropy to the random number generator.
+Any random string, containing 32-64 characters
-    -f, --format <FORMAT>         What format to generate the output in [default: json]  [possible values: pdf, json] -z, --zaddrs <z_addresses>    Number of Z addresses (Sapling) to generate [default: 1]
+    -f, --format <FORMAT>         What format to generate the output in [default: json]  [possible values: pdf, json]

+    --threads <threads>       Number of threads to use for the vanity address generator.
+Set this to the number of CPUs you have [default: 1]
+    --vanity <vanity>         Generate a vanity address with the given prefix -z, --zaddrs <z_addresses>    Number of Z addresses (Sapling) to generate [default: 1]

 ARGS: